DanielChanda/missing-person/README.md

 2. **Set Up Database:**
    - Create a MySQL database named `missing_persons_db`.
-   - Import the provided SQL schema (if available).
+   - Import the provided SQL schema in database/missing_persons_db.sql.
    - Configure `config/DatabaseConfiguration.php` with your local database credentials.

 3. **Install Dependencies:**
-   - Ensure PHP and MySQL are installed.
+   - Ensure PHP, and MySQL are installed.
    - No additional package manager required; all dependencies are included via CDN or project files.

 4. **Start a Local Server:**